DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 2. Manfrotto 127 Video Dolly with Three-Inch Wheels

-The Manfrotto 127 Video Dolly is equipped with three-inch wheels, making it a top choice for those who film outdoors.
+The Manfrotto 127 Video Dolly has three-inch wheels, making it a top choice for those who film outdoors.
 A tripod dolly with big wheels helps you easily roll over bumpy terrain with minimal camera shake.

 The base and legs are constructed from lightweight aluminum.
-They also fold for easier storage and transport, but the dolly weighs a little more than some of the other options.
+They also fold for easier storage and transport, but the dolly weighs slightly more than some other options.
 It also lacks a handle for carrying the dolly.

 The main advantages of this dolly include its larger wheels and stable base.
-You should not need to worry about your tripod tipping over or getting stuck in the dirt.
+You should not worry about your tripod tipping over or getting stuck in the dirt.

 Pros